groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-26-net-java-document-assembly-api-for-dynamic-insertion-of-hyperlinks/index.md

 url: /2019/11/26/net-java-document-assembly-api-for-dynamic-insertion-of-hyperlinks/
 author: 'Usman Aziz'
 summary: ''
-tags: ['Document Automation API', 'dotnet', 'java', 'report generation']
+tags: ['Document Automation API', 'dotnet', 'java', 'report generation', 'GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for Java']
-categories: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for Java', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [**Document Automation**](https://en.wikipedia.org/wiki/Document_automation) (or **document assembly**) is widely used by organizations for their reporting services and [**GroupDocs.Assembly**](https://products.groupdocs.com/assembly) for .NET and Java APIs provide a complete package of features required to build reports dynamically.
 Keeping the modern trends in mind and to meet the emerging requirements of our customers, we keep introducing the new features.
 Recently, we have released the v19.11 of our **document automation API** with quite a useful set of features.
 So in this article, I'll give you an overview of what is new in the latest release.